mariavarvaroi/mariavarvaroi/README.md

 - 📚 One of my most recent projects is [Educator's assistant](https://www.ajutoruleducatorului.ro/) - an online platform that aims to empower preschool educators to teach kids better, to manage class easier and to quiz kids smarter.
 The product is launched, 5k+ users ✨

-- 🌱 I’m currently learning Solidity, NextJS, Prisma
+- 🌱 I’m currently learning Typescript, Solidity, Prisma

 - :eyes: I’m actively looking for a full-time job as a front-end engineer in a web3 company, here is my [resume](https://github.com/mariavarvaroi/mariavarvaroi/blob/71f6b8e1dfccf11358c8148de45cff03cebc6bb1/assets/Maria%20Varvaroi.pdf)